kevinwlip/Notes/SecJourney/Command_Injection.md

 command_str := fmt.Sprintf("ping -c 1 %s", hostname)
 command := exec.Command("/bin/sh", "-c", command_str)
 ```
-Here, the code constructs a command string with the ping command and then executes it by passing the command to the shell (/bin/sh).
-The problem with this approach is that shells, such as bash, allow for chaining commands together, which opens the door to command injection attacks.
+Here, the code constructs a command string with the `ping` command and then executes it by passing the command to the shell (`/bin/sh`).
+The problem with this approach is that shells, such as `bash`, allow for chaining commands together, which opens the door to command injection attacks.

 But why involve the shell in the first place?
 A safer approach is to bypass the shell entirely and execute the command directly: